 To undo the effect of a zoom-in operation, click the Zoom Out button.
-Each click of this button undoes the effect of the most recent zoom-in operation.
-Holding down the option key [Macintosh] or control key [Windows] while clicking the Zoom Out button undoes the effect of all zoom-in operations.
+Each click of this button while holding down the command key [macOS] or Alt key [Windows] undoes the effect of the most recent zoom-in operation.
+Simply clicking the Zoom Out button alone undoes the effect of all zoom-in operations.

-Any changes made in the Scales page of the Axis Settings dialog while zoomed-in are lost when you zoom out.
+Any changes made in the Scales page of the Axis Settings... dialog while zoomed-in are lost when you zoom out.
 To prevent this from happening, zoom out all the way before making changes to the axis scales.

-By default, Berkeley Madonna chooses the text used to label the axes based on the variables you're plotting.
-You can override the default by choosing Labels tab in the Axis Settings dialog.
-10 Uncheck the Default box for each label you want to change and edit its text.
+By default, Berkeley Madonna chooses the text used to label the axes based on the variables you are plotting.
+You can override the default by choosing Labels tab in the Axis Settings... dialog.4 Uncheck the default box for each label you want to change and edit its text.